raj-vidya-kender/echohttp/README.md

 ```

 ### GET /echo
-- Returns all stored requests in reverse chronological order
+- Returns all stored requests in reverse chronological order from SQLite
 - Format: JSON array of request objects
+- Returns an empty array if no requests are stored

 Example:
 ```bash